ebp-nor/workshop-2024/day2_genome_annotation/CAFE5.md

 Rscript /cluster/projects/nn9984k/scripts/cafe/generate_gene_family_size.R
 ```

+or submit a slurm script as the one here: `/cluster/projects/nn9984k/scripts/cafe/runR.sh`

 ### Running CAFE5

 You should now have the 2 files `mucoromycota.nwk.ultrametric.tre` and `mucoromycota_gene_families.txt` in the folder `cafe`.
 If not, you can copy them from `/cluster/projects/nn9984k/data/cafe`.